curateteaching/digitalpedagogy/keywords/online.md

 * Artifact permissions: [LINK]
 * Creator and Affiliation: FemTechNet organizers

-FemTechNet is a community that sponsors DoCCs—Distributed Open Collaborative Courses—which are explicitly created as response to MOOCs.
+FemTechNet is a community that sponsors DoCCs—Distributed Open Collaborative Courses—which are explicitly created in response to MOOCs.
 While MOOCs generally do not focus on community building, DoCCs center on community building as a part of a feminist pedagogy orientation.
 The key learning projects are both the product of a community and an opportunity to create further community.
 The Community Participation via Blog Commenting project is a great model for giving learners skills and opportunities to engage with a professional community of their choosing.
 The project teaches students about intentionally participating in an online community and how preparation for engaging with that community (e.g., through formulating a rhetorical stance) can help them to connect to experts and to understand how communities work (and sometimes don’t work) in online settings.
-The assignments also helps students to think through the threats to online professional communities (e.g., trolls) and how communities handle those threats.
+The assignments also help students to think through the threats to online professional communities (e.g., trolls) and how communities handle those threats.
 Additional key learning projects have been highlighted in this collection, including [the Situated Knowledges Map](https://digitalpedagogy.commons.mla.org/keywords/gender/), and the [Exquisite Engendering Remix](https://digitalpedagogy.commons.mla.org/keywords/remix/).

 ### The Daily Connector